 Clinical Trial Patient Recruitment and Social Media: 5 Common Mistakes

 Social media is becoming an increasingly common element of any clinical trial patient recruitment strategy — and for good reason.
-There are 3.2 billion users in the world, and social media platforms make it possible to target specifically people who would be a good fit for your study based on their demographic factors.
+There are 3.2 billion users in the world spending an average of 116 minutes a day on social media.
+Plus, these platforms make it possible to target specifically people who would be a good fit for your study based on their demographic factors.
 It can be hard to get social media patient recruitment right, and when done incorrectly, it can result in wasted time and money — and disappointed patients who screen fail trials they’re not right for.

 When planning a social media campaign, avoiding these five common mistakes can help you reach the right patients for your trial: